-Overall Group materiality CHF 630'000 How we determined it 5% of 3-year average profit before tax Rationale for the materiality benchmark applied We chose 3-year average profit before tax as the benchmark because, in our view, it is the benchmark against which the performance of the Group is most commonly measured, and it is a generally accepted benchmark.
-The average of 3 years reflects the volatility of the results in the past years.
+Overall Group materiality CHF 890'000 How we determined it 0.6% of revenue from sale of goods Rationale for the materiality benchmark applied We chose revenue from sale of goods as the benchmark because, in our view, given the volatility of the results in the past years, it is a reasonable and generally accepted benchmark.

-We agreed with the Audit Committee that we would report to them misstatements above CHF 31'000 identified during our audit as well as any misstatements below that amount which, in our view, warranted reporting for qualitative reasons.
+We agreed with the Audit Committee that we would report to them misstatements above CHF 45'000 identified during our audit as well as any misstatements below that amount which, in our view, warranted reporting for qualitative reasons.